deepkit/deepkit-ml/README.md

 - Project management: Issue tracker, Kanban board, and notes
 - Real-time desktop (and web) app with analytical tools to monitor and organize experiments
 - Optional centralized server for teams
-- Free community server at https://app.deepkit.ai to share your experiments with the world

 ## Development